 Then he saw the note on the computer screen, and walked over to read it.
 Counselor, You looked so peaceful that I decided to let you sleep another half hour.
-I'm just popping out to buy us some food; if you wake up before I get back, don't panic: I'll return in just a couple of minutes.
+I'm just popping out to Second Contact by Mike Resnick buy us some food; if you wake up before I get back, don't panic: I'll return in just a couple of minutes.
 J.